docker/docs/docker-for-windows/faqs.md

 ### How to save and restore data

-The following procedure can be used to save/restore images and container data, for example, if you want to switch between Edge and Stable, or reset your VM
+You can use the following procedure to save and restore images and container data, for example, if you want to switch between Edge and Stable, or reset your VM disk:
-disk:

 1. Use `docker save -o images.tar image1 [image2 ...]` to save any images you
     want to keep.
 (See [save](/engine/reference/commandline/save) in the Docker